QualityEngineering101/eqe-python-scripts/bdd-step-autogen/bdd_step_autogen.md

   ` Python>=3.9, behave==1.2.6, selenium=4.29.0, webdriver-manager=4.0.2
   `
-  Note:
+  <br><br>Note:
   Requires [Google Chrome](https://www.google.com/chrome/), [Mozilla Firefox](https://www.mozilla.org/firefox/new/), and [Microsoft Edge](https://www.microsoft.com/edge) to be installed on your machine.
 WebDrivers are automatically handled by `webdriver-manager`, but the browsers themselves must be installed for the scripts to run correctly.

 ## Features